Schmalz India launches new facility in Pune | www.lokmattimes.com

 Schmalz India launches new facility in Pune

-Schmalz India Pvt Ltd with a vision to expand its business in India today officially announced the launch of its new manufacturing plant in Pune.
+Mr. Andreas Beutel (MD- J. Schmalz GmbH), Mr. Philip J. Mani (MD– Schmalz India), Ms. Marja Einig (Dy.
+Consul General of Federal Republic of Germany, Mumbai), Mr. Volker Bruck (Project Head International – J. Schmalz GmbH), Mrs. Priya Mani (General Secretary MPCC – Minority Division)

-Schmalz India Pvt Ltd with a vision to expand its business in India today officially announced the launch of its new manufacturing plant in Pune.
+Pune (Maharashtra) [India], December 12: Schmalz India Pvt.
+Ltd with a vision to expand its business in India today officially announced launch of its new manufacturing plant in Pune.

-Chief Guest, Marja Einig (Dy.
-Consul General of Federal Republic of Germany Mumbai), launched the new unit in presence of Andreas Beutel (Managing Director - J. Schmalz GmbH), Philip J. Mani (Managing Director - Schmalz India), Volker Bruck (Project Head International - J. Schmalz GmbH) and Priya Mani (General Secretary MPCC - Minority Div),
+Chief Guest, Ms. Marja Einig (Dy.
+Consul General of Federal Republic of Germany Mumbai), launched the new unit in presence of Mr. Andreas Beutel (Managing Director – J. Schmalz GmbH), Mr. Philip J. Mani (Managing Director – Schmalz India), Mr. Volker Bruck (Project Head International – J. Schmalz GmbH) and Mrs. Priya Mani (General Secretary MPCC – Minority Div),

-This new facility once again reiterates Schmalz's commitment to the Indian market to provide best of German quality and ergonomic solutions with strong service support all over India.
+This new facility once again reiterates Schmalz’s commitment to Indian market to provide best of German quality and ergonomic solutions with a strong service support all over India.

 The company in next two years aims in reaching a turnover of 100 crores thus doubling the turnover.
-In vacuum automation, the company has a market share of 35 per cent, while in handling systems; it has a market share of more than 50 per cent, out of a Total market of 150 crores.
+In vacuum automation, the company has a market share of 35%, while in handling systems; it has a market share of more than 50%, out of a Total market of 150 crores.

 The new plant is the next step for the handling systems which we have been providing till date by importing from Germany to supply to the Indian customers.
 The products will now be assembled and also certain parts will be localized.
 This will be in accordance with their German supplies thus quality standards will be maintained.
 The plant comes with an investment of 15 crores.
-The plant will initially run on 35 per cent capacity to cater to the current business and have a 65 per cent capacity to grow to double our turnover.
+The plant will initially run on 35% capacity to cater to the current business and have a 65% capacity to grow to double our turnover.

 In the coming years, the company will provide localized versions of Vacuum Handling Systems in India, further they also intend to launch latest products from their new brand “Binar” to the Indian Market.
 The products offered are namely Jumbo, VacuMaster, Binar Neo 30, Binar Qulicklift, and Binar QLR range.